-7. Withholding an official transcript or degree.
+8. Withholding an official transcript or degree.

-8. Cancellation of pre-registered courses, prohibition against readmission or restriction from pre-registration.
+9. Cancellation of pre-registered courses, prohibition against readmission or restriction from pre-registration.

-9. Denial or nonrecognition of a degree.
+10. Denial or nonrecognition of a degree.

-10. Loss of or ineligibility for a student grant or loan.
+11. Loss of or ineligibility for a student grant or loan.

-Suspension - Separation from the university for a definite term, during which the student shall not be permitted to: earn university credit at Texas State, be on university owned property nor participate in any university activity.
-Expulsion - Permanent separation from the university.
+12. Suspension - Separation from the university for a definite term, during which the student shall not be permitted to: earn university credit at Texas State, be on university owned property nor participate in any university activity.